dianjuar/WP-Pulgin-dont_change_email/README.md

 ![Woocommerce Dashboard](http://i.imgur.com/ZzOgEVj.png)

 >_The Woocommerce plugin is not restrictive_.
-You don't need it plugin to use this plugin.
+You don't need it to use this one.

 ### **Secure**
 #### Restriction on server side.